Rwb3n/SF-Boxfresh-app/README.md

 ### "Alright.
 I finished ADM201.
 Now what?"

 I see people applying for Salesforce roles with stacked credentials—papers that don’t really reflect their ability, but they prove commitment.
 And I get it.
-If nothing else, those certs show commitment.
+If nothing else, those certs show tenacity.
 So how do I counter that?
 I need to prove the same thing—but in my own way.

 A portfolio?
 Fine.
 But not just some vague automation flow.
 That won’t show initiative.
 That won’t show grit.
 If I want to stand out, I need something real—something that proves I can build, problem-solve, and execute.